MattPinder/MastersProject/README.md

 * NCBI submission portal is claiming that there are sequence gaps...
   * All sequences now accepted, unsure why it was claiming that there were gaps...
 * Require sudo rights to copy the raw reads from /home/smrtanalysis

+# 29 May 2017

+Thesis work

+# 30 May 2017

+Thesis work

+## To do
+Investigate genes claiming to be for 'toxin coregulated pilus biosynthesis' on Marinobacter plasmid?
+* May be wrongly-labelled secretion proteins, based on BLASTp of one of the genes